-While the trajectory of oil prices continues to be subject to uncertainty and volatility, factors such as transportation disruptions, supply constraints and the conflicts in Ukraine and the Middle East continue to be unpredictable and may have an ongoing impact on oil demand and prices.
+The voluntary production cuts continued in 2024 and in December 2024, OPEC+ producers agreed to extend output cuts until the end of December 2026 due to weak demand and increased production outside of the group.
+On March 3, 2025 it was announced that OPEC+ produces decided to proceed with a planned April oil output increase, following United States President Trump's pressure on OPEC+ and Saudi Arabia to bring down prices.
+While the trajectory of oil prices continues to be subject to uncertainty and volatility, factors such as President Trump's plans for global tariffs, transportation disruptions, supply constraints and the conflicts in Ukraine and the Middle East continue to be unpredictable and may have an ongoing impact on oil demand and prices.
 Please see "Risk Factors - Commodity Price Volatility" and "Risk Factors - Public Health Crises".